In this section

 Hale offers lessons in four 2-week sessions to sustain instruction and support your swimmer’s progress.
 Stack sessions to maintain momentum, or mix and match sessions to fill time between camps, vacations, and other commitments.

-• Session 2: July 14–25, 2025
+• Session 2: July 6–17, 2026

-• Session 3: July 28–Aug.
-8, 2025
+• Session 3: July 20–31, 2026

 • Session 4: Aug.
-11–22, 2025
+3–14, 2026

 Types, Levels, Times, and Tuition

-Group lessons are available in two-week sessions that include daily one-hour classes, Monday through Friday.
+Group lessons are available in two-week sessions that include daily half-hour classes, Monday through Friday.
 Each level is offered twice per day.
 One adult (18+) is required to remain on site while minors participate in lessons—this is included in the price of the lesson; additional family members may purchase South Beach Day Passes if they would like to enjoy the beach while a child’s or sibling’s lesson is underway.
 Open swim is available whenever the beach is open and lifeguards are on duty.

-Family and Community Program season passes offer more access, more activities, and a 30% discount on swimming lessons.
+Family and Community Program season passes offer more access, more activities, and a 25% discount on swimming lessons.

 Frequently Asked Questions